 But that’s not all.
 What makes Carroll Gardens one of the most desirable neighborhoods to optimize and/or realize a real estate project is the irresistible charm of its magnificent and mythical houses and apartments, perfectly aligned like the manicured trees that line its sidewalks and avenues.

 The neighborhood offers greenery in the city with its lovely deep gardens in the front yards of those landmark brownstones, a typical NYC residence made of reddish-brown sandstone.
 Some of these brownstones are divided into luxury apartments, while others have preserved their family-friendly nature.
-Many European families have fallen in love with the beautiful apartments and houses of Carroll Gardens and Carroll Park for its Bastille Day celebration on July 14th in honor of the French, but it’s also very common to hear people speaking Italian, in all its animation, on the streets.
+Many European families have fallen in love with the beautiful apartments and houses in Carroll Gardens, and Carroll Park, too, for its Bastille Day celebration on July 14th in honor of French residents.
+However, it’s also very common to hear people speaking Italian, in all its animation, on the streets.

 To put it simply: Where there are children, there is a good life, and where there is a good life, there is happiness.
 Not complicated at all, here’s the zip code: 11231.